-Join Ellery Connell for an in-depth discussion in this video Bitmap textures, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Bitmap textures, part of Learning MODO 601.

 In this video, we'll have a look at image-based textures, or Bitmap textures. …And how they can be used to add more depth and interest to your 3D materials. …There are a couple of different ways to add in image-based textures. …Right now, I'm in the Materials Sphere start scene, and I have selected my …material for ball one.
 If I know where an image is in my Finder, …if I've got a folder set aside on my Desktop, I can choose to load an image or …any image sequence.
 If you have an animated multi-frame …texture that you'd like to add on.
 So, if I can choose Load Image, then I …can just navigate to wherever that image is.…